MicrosoftDocs/terminal/TerminalDocs/customize-settings/profile-advanced.md

 ## Bell notification style

 Controls what happens when the application emits a BEL character.
 When set to `"all"`, the terminal will play a sound and flash the taskbar icon.
+When the terminal is not in focus, only the taskbar icon will flash.

 **Property name:** `bellStyle`